 It was raining Sunday morning and I didn't want to go out to the store, so I started scavenging around the kitchen for things to go with the quinoa.
 Creamy-fleshed potatoes from the market last week, leftover asparagus spears (cooked by Wayne in a foil oven packet?), a huge yellow onion and walnuts.
 Plenty to work with.
 Quinoa only takes about 20 minutes to cook (give or take), so this came together quickly and I ended up with colorful, protein-packed, belly-filling bowl of deliciousness.
 I'd be happy to eat variations on this particular quinoa recipe everyday for lunch.

 For those of you who are gluten-free, quinoa is a fantastic grain to explore.
-Also, for all the vegans - this recipe will work for you as well.
+Also, for anyone looking for vegan recipes - this recipe will work for you as well!

 Delicious Big Bowl - Quinoa Recipe